MuttData/soam/soam/end2end.md

 To see how some of this can be easily implemented, check our [quickstart](notebook/examples/quickstart.ipynb)!

-### Add how could Airflow be applied one the quickstart.
+### Add how could Airflow be applied on the quickstart.